MtnBiker/enphase-edison/Implementation_notes.md

 Let's try for all variables.
 Could used be added?
 Calculations are done.
 What is the timezone doing here.
 CREATE MATERIALIZED VIEW wh_day_by_day_all(time, enphase, from_sce, to_sce)
 with (timescaledb.continuous) as
-SELECT time_bucket('1 day', datetime, 'America/Los_Angeles') AS "time", last(enphase, datetime) - first(enphase, datetime) AS enphase,
+SELECT time_bucket('1 day', datetime, 'America/Los_Angeles') AS "datetime", last(enphase, datetime) - first(enphase, datetime) AS enphase,
 last(from_sce, datetime) - first(from_sce, datetime) AS from_sce,
 last(to_sce, datetime) - first(to_sce, datetime) AS to_sce